 To support such Spatial Computing services, the following aspects have been documented in this report:

-- A set of relevant Spatial Computing functions have been identified based a number of AR use cases.
+- A set of relevant Spatial Computing functions have been identified in clause 4.1 based a number of AR use cases.
 For each Spatial Computing function, the input sensor data and the output Spatial Description are identified.
 Some examples of Spatial Description formats have also been documented.

-- A number of existing Quality-of-Experience (QoE) metrics have been identified as relevant for Spatial Computing services and a mapping of these QoE metrics to the Spatial Computing functions has been documented.
+- A number of existing Quality-of-Experience (QoE) metrics have been identified as relevant for Spatial Computing services and a mapping of these QoE metrics to the Spatial Computing functions has been documented in clause 4.2.
 In particular, the anchoring and re-localization functions are mapped to the relevant metrics, but no QoE metrics or delay requirements and constraints have been documented for other functions.
 Additional mappings and requirements may be further studied in the future.

-- The related standardization works in 3GPP and other standardization bodies and the relevant of these works to Spatial Computing services in general, and the spatial computing functions identified in this report in particular, has been studied, leading to the identification of some gaps:
+- The related standardization works in 3GPP and other standardization bodies and the relevant of these works to Spatial Computing services in general, and the spatial computing functions identified in this report in particular, has been studied in clause 5, leading to the identification of some gaps:

 - Some functions are not well addressed, in particular 3D model reconstruction, segmentation and labelling, light extraction, and collider generation, described in clause 4.2, as existing standardization works mainly address the world tracking (e.g., in ETSI ARF), re-localization, and anchoring functions (e.g., in ETSI ARF and TS 23.437).